-ANCIENT CHOREZM AND ITS SECRETS
+ANCIENT KHOREZM AND ITS SECRETS

-Khorezm oasis is the oldest cultural center in the west of Uzbekistan and one of the oldest areas of artificial irrigation.
+Khorezm oasis is the oldest cultural center in the West of Uzbekistan and one of the oldest areas of artificial irrigation.
 The civilization of Khorezm can be traced from the Neolithic (IV – the beginning of the III millennium BC) to the developed Middle Ages (XI-XIII centuries).
 Written historical information about the Khorezmians reported to us “Avesta” (the first half of the 1st millennium BC), where the name of the country “Hvairizem” occurs.
-Not far from Urgench (the present regional center of the Khorezm region), on the bank of the Amu Darya (Oaks, Jeyhun) in 1939, the famous Soviet archeologist and orientalist SPTolstov, the first (18) parking of a man who lived here at the turn of IV – III millennium BC.
+Not far from Urgench (the present regional center of the Khorezm region), on the bank of the Amu Darya (Oaks, Jeyhun) in 1939, the famous Soviet archeologist and orientalist S.P.Tolstov, the first (total 18) parking of a man who lived here at the turn of IV – III millennium BC.
 All these sites were called Kelteminar culture – a new stage in the development of human society.
 Ancient Khorezm is also known as the homeland of Zoroastrianism.
 Of the 63 religious monuments of this religion found all over the world (Iran, India, Afghanistan and Pakistan), 17 of the oldest are located on the land of Khorezm.

 On the right bank of the Amu Darya, in the north-west of Uzbekistan, is the Autonomous Republic of Karakalpakstan (ancient Khorezm), covering an area of 165.5 thousand square kilometers, half of which is the Kyzyl-Kum desert.